National Fallen Truck Driver Remembrance Foundation

 OUR PROGRAMS

-Every NFTDRF program exists at the intersection of immediate crisis and long-term recovery.
+NFTDRF programs exist to honor fallen drivers, support their families through grief, and advance public roadway safety education.
 We don't send pamphlets.
-We send coordinators, counselors, checks, and a phone number that's always answered.
+We send counselors, coordinators, and a phone number that's always answered.

 4,200+